 An organizational strategy is a creation, implementation, and evaluation of decisions within an organization that enables it to achieve its long-term and short-term objectives.

 Key strategic considerations of organization strategy

-(1) What re-configurations, reach extensions and strategic relationships will be necessary to deliver the intended strategy.
+(1) What re-configurations, reach extensions and strategic relationships will be necessary to deliver the intended organizational strategy.

-Most of the organizations successful in strategy implementation consider the human resource factor as very important in making strategies happen because, according to them, consideration of human resources requires that management thinks about the organization’s communication needs.
-That they articulate the strategies so that those charged with developing the corresponding action steps fully understand the strategy they’re to implement.
-In addition, human resource function understands the effects each new strategy will have on their human resource needs.
+Most of the organizations successful in strategy implementation consider the human resource factor as very important in making strategies happen.
+Consideration of human resources requires management thinks about communication needs.
+They must articulate strategies so those charged with developing the corresponding action steps fully understand the strategy to be implemented.
+In addition, the human resource function understands the effects each new strategy will have on their people needs.